Hippospongia communis

 Hippospongia communis also known as the honeycomb bath sponge, is a marine sponge in the phylum Porifera.

-Hippospongia communis is a brown or darker color and very porous, due to its many oscules, and is commonly found in shallow waters of the Mediterranean.
+Hippospongia communis is a brown or darker colour and very porous, due to its many oscules, and is commonly found in shallow waters of the Mediterranean.
 Throughout history, H. communis has been used for cleaning, medicine, and cooking.
 Along with being used for domestic purposes, the bath sponge has been used in many scientific studies.

 Environment

 The most common areas that Hippospongia communis inhabit are marine waters, mostly in the Western Mediterranean or the South Aegean Sea.
 Specifically in the Mediterranean, the Hippospongia communis is the most common sponge.
 The sponge settles on rocky or muddy bottoms and it is common to find them in ocean caves.
 Hippospongia communis like being in shallow water, around 15 m deep.
 The few individual H. communis that are found at the deeper depths are typically older.